dnmfarrell/berrybrew/doc/Berrybrew API.md

 Updates `PATH` with the relevant path details in order to make this Perl instance the default used across the board.
 This is persistent until changed.

+If `berrybrew` is managing Perl file association, we will update the association with the newly switched-to version of perl (requires running as Administrator).

 If `switchQuick` is sent in as true, we'll update the system without requiring you to open a new command line window.
 However, some binaries and features may not work correctly when switching quickly.